-1. For each trial, calculate the mass of water delivered by the volumetric pipet using the following formula:
+1. For each trial, calculate the mass of water delivered.

+For Part I.A, calculate the mass of water deivered by the volumetric pipet using the following formula.

 mass of water delivered (g) = mass of flask with water (g) - mass of flask (g)